-Repairs have been undertaken to areas of localised damage identified in the 2018 inspection including;
+The most significant recent repairs were undertaken to areas of localised damage as identified in the 2018 inspection including;

 - Repairs to lower deck slabs by filling in with concrete. - Reinstatement of missing stone coping beams along riverward side of deck.